aacb/fbhto/README.md

 ## TODO

-`fbhto` can be improved to incorporate these features, and maybe others you
+*fbhto* is expected to be improved to incorporate those new features, and maybe others you suggest:
-suggest:

-* [ ] deduplicate the files processed by fbhto
+* [ ] deduplicate the files moved to the blackhole
 * [ ] allow regular users have their own configuration files at ~/fbhto/ and interpret them
-    * run another instance of fbhto to each user
+    * run another instance of fbhto for each user
-    * monitor (using inotify as well) a signal from the user, asking for reading her/his conf files
+    * monitor (using inotify as well) a signal from the user, asking for reading and interpreting her/his conf files
     * protect the user instance against privilege scalation

 ## Contributing

-Feel free to improve `fbhto`.
+Feel free to improve *fbhto*.
 Your pull-requests are welcome.

 ## LICENSE

-`fbhto` is licensed under GNU GPL 3.0
+*fbhto* is licensed under GNU GPL 3.0